Friday, May 15, 2026

 I moved to New York City right out of college.
 My first job was as a floater at Mademoiselle Magazine, a magazine now extinct.
 As a floater, I went from one department to another filling in and trying to find a spot that fit my meager skills.
 I started in the fabric department and spent time with the Fabric Editor visiting huge manufacturing plants (now extinct) where fabrics were created on cumbersome machines and massive looms.
 The Fabric Editor's influence created color and design choice trends for the year, though she always pooh-poohed "dumb little florals," a popular design at that time.
 I then moved downstairs to work in the travel department of Vogue Magazine (Conde Nast owned both magazines) and laughed my way through the often bizarre antics of the super-rich who seemed to spend their time trying to outdo each other.

 My last assignment was with the Fiction Editor at Mademoiselle.
 Sitting right outside of her office, I became her mail guard.
 I opened all the manuscripts of unsolicited writers hoping to be published.
 The fiction department made a point of requesting submissions, but most of the time, they published articles from well-known authors or people suggested by agents.
-I got to read the unsolicited ones, most of which were often more suited to ladies' magazine such as McCalls and Good Housekeeping instead of the fitting the character of Mademoiselle, with its focus on young women with careers.
+I got to read the unsolicited ones, most of which were often more suited to ladies' magazine such as McCalls and Good Housekeeping instead of fitting the character of Mademoiselle, with its focus on young women with careers.

 I made two piles each day, one of the rejects, and another slim one for the possibles, none of which, while I was working that desk, were ever published.
 I looked at the stacks of rejects to remind myself of my own submissions when I was very young and the stacks of slips, some of them with kind notes, that came back to me in the mail.
 From these submissions, I realized that stories need to fit both time and place.
 Right now, I need something quiet and thoughtful.